Cr4sh/openreil/README.md

 ### MongoDB as IR code storage <a id="_5_3"></a>

-Using of `CodeStorageMem()` class as IR code storage has one significant disadvantage: real programs are very complex nowadays, so you may need to analyse amount of code that is too big to fit into the RAM.
+Using of `CodeStorageMem()` class as IR code storage has one significant disadvantage: real programs are very complex nowadays, so you may need to analyze amount of code that is too big to fit into the RAM.

 To solve scalability problem I implemented other storage class that uses MongoDB collections to store translated code, example of it's usage: